-However, if a business is serious about penetrating the Chinese market and setting up shop for the long term, Tmall Global’s introductory benefits start to pale in comparison to the lasting benefits of leveraging Tmall’s domestic platform.
+However, if a business is serious about penetrating the Chinese market and setting up shop for the long term, identifying the right partner to help decide between Tmall Global or Tmall Local will be key to that brand’s success.

 Support beyond the Global v.
 Local question